The Basics of Annulment in New Hampshire

 • you or your spouse was married to someone else at the time of your marriage.

-How do I get an annulment in New Hampshire?
+How Do I Get an Annulment in New Hampshire?

 If your spouse agrees to the annulment, the judge will enter a decree of annulment without a hearing.
-If your spouse does not agree to the annulment of your marriage, the judge will hold a hearing.
+If your spouse doesn't agree to the annulment of your marriage, the judge will hold a hearing.
 In a hearing, both you and your spouse will have to testify and present other evidence to the court so that the judge can determine whether an annulment is appropriate.

-What is the effect of an annulment?
+What Is the Effect of an Annulment?

 Once the judge issues an annulment, your marriage is immediately considered void, as if you were never married.